Enhancing Business Internationalization

 Once your goal is defined, establish clear KPIs to track your progress.
 Use SMART indicators to set achievable objectives, such as acquiring 2000 new customers in the new market within the first year or finding 5 new distribution partners in the next three months.

-In this section you have to identify a comprehensive list of new international markets where your business could expand.
+In this tool you have to identify a comprehensive list of new international markets where your business could expand.

 Value Proposition